Tuba282/GIAIC-Projects/README.md

 # GIAIC-Projects
-Giaic folder with all projects here
+Giaic folder with all projects here including npm projects